ltiao/decks/bore-secondmind-2021/index.md

   may be detrimental to estimating the density ratio as a whole.
-  - This factor makes this approach unforgiving to any error in estimating the individual densities, particularly in that of the denominator *g* which has an outsized influence on the resulting density-ratio
+  - This factor makes this approach unforgiving to any error in estimating the individual densities, particularly in that of the denominator *g* which has an outsized influence on the resulting density-ratio as a whole.

 ----